cenchat/cenchat.github.io/_posts/2019-06-06-modern-alternative-to-disqus.md

 ### Better privacy

-One of Cenchat's goal is also to be a better privacy alternative to Disqus.
+We take privacy seriously and we strive to be the better alternative to Disqus when it comes to it.
+When we get information about you, we take less.
+The only data we want is the data that will make Cenchat work for you.

-We allow anonymous accounts because chats can be made public without the user's consent.
+Anonymous accounts are a big part of Cenchat because chats can be made public by the website owner without the user's consent.
 However, anonymity always goes hand-in-hand with online harassment.

 With how Cenchat is designed in which every chat is private by default, harassment can then be kept at a minimum.